 Trekking in Yusmarg

-Our guide, “the old man” as I will refer him as, started to take us through the jungle rather than the regular path.
+Our guide, the old man in the picture below, started to take us through the jungle rather than the regular path.
 To be honest, I got to give it to him.
 He did manage to show us some great vistas before we finally arrived at Doodhganga.

 Yusmarg to Charar-e-Shariff

-Finally we got the network back in our cellphone at Charar-e-Shariff.
-We finally called Shoaib, asked him to stop where he was and finally found him waiting for us a few kilometers after Charar-e-Shariff.
+Finally, we got the network back on our cellphone at Charar-e-Shariff.
+We called Shoaib, asked him to stop, and found him waiting for us a few kilometers after Charar-e-Shariff.